-SIUC does not offer a degree in pre-physical therapy.
+SIU Carbondale does not offer a degree in pre-physical therapy.
 An academic major must be chosen.
-SIUC offers courses to meet the requirements of any physical therapy school.
+SIU Carbondale offers courses to meet the requirements of any physical therapy school.
 The curriculum suggested below includes minimum requirements of the six professional schools in Illinois so that students may apply to more than one school.
-Admission is extremely competitive.
+Admission is competitive.
 Applicants should have some knowledge about physical therapy and some experience in patient care.
 Application must be made from nine months to a year in advance of the beginning date at the professional schools.

 NOTE: A sample curriculum follows.
-For specific degree requirements consult the current SIUC Undergraduate Catalog, which can be viewed on-line along with transferable course equivalencies and other information at http://registrar.siuc.edu/catalog/undergraduatecatalog.html>.
+For specific degree requirements consult the current SIU Carbondale Undergraduate Catalog on-line at < http://registrar.siu.edu/catalog/undergraduatecatalog.html>.